okppop/austere/README.md

 # austere

-austere is a mini TCP Application layer protocol,only have a body length field in protocol header.
+austere is a mini TCP Application layer protocol, only have a body length field in protocol header.

 This package aims to solve TCP sticky packet.
 But it's not production ready since it don't have any data verification means.